 I’ll explain the types of forbearance, pros and cons, and alternatives to forbearance.
 I’ll also update you on the COVID-related student loan payment pause and how it impacts forbearance.

-- Federal student loan payments and most collections efforts are currently paused through August 31, 2022.
-Payments resume on September 1, 2022.
+Federal student loan payments and most collections efforts are currently paused through this summer.
+Payments resume late summer 2023.

 What is student loan forbearance?

 Student loan forbearance is a temporary pause or reduction in student loan payments due to financial hardship.

 During forbearance, your loans do not stop accruing interest (unlike during deferment).
 However, during the coronavirus pandemic, most federal student loans have an interest rate of 0%.

 Forbearance cannot be applied to defaulted student loans.